wanot-ai/elyn-spec/ccv3l.md

 ### `creator_notes`

+*it might get changed soon*
-The value of this field *MUST* be a string. this value *MUST* considered as creator notes if `creator_notes_multilingual` is undefined. if `creator_notes_multilingual` is present, the application *SHOULD* considered this as a creator note for `en` language, if `creator_notes_multilingual` does not have a key for `en` language. if is not, the application *SHOULD* ignore this field.
+The value of this field *MUST* be a string. this value *MUST* considered as creator notes if `creator_notes_multilingual` is undefined. if `creator_notes_multilingual` is present, the application *MUST* consider this as a creator note for `en` language, if `creator_notes_multilingual` does not have a key for `en` language. if is not, the application *MUST* ignore this field.

 ### `nickname`

-The value of this field *MUST* be a string or undefined. if the value is present, the syntax `{{char}}`, `<char>` and `<bot>` *SHOULD* be replaced with the value of this field in the prompt instead of the `name` field.
+The value of this field *MUST* be a string or undefined. if the value is present, the syntax `{{char}}`, `<char>` and `<bot>` *MUST* be replaced with the value of this field in the prompt instead of the `name` field.

 ### `creator_notes_multilingual`

+*it might get changed soon*
-The value of this field *MUST* be a object or undefined. if this field is present, the application *MUST* consider this field as a multilingual creator notes. the key of the object *MUST* be a language code in ISO 639-1, without region code. the value of the object *MUST* be a string. the application *SHOULD* display the creator notes in the language that the user's client is set to. the application *MAY* provide language selection for creator notes.
+The value of this field *MUST* be a object or undefined. if this field is present, the application *MUST* consider this field as a multilingual creator notes. the key of the object *MUST* be a language code in ISO 639-1, without region code. the value of the object *MUST* be a string. the application *MUST* display the creator notes in the language that the user's client is set to. the application *MUST* provide language selection for creator notes.

 ### `source`

+*it might get changed soon*
-the value of this field *MUST* be a array string or undefined. if the value is present, the application *SHOULD* determine as an array of the ID or a HTTP/HTTPS URL that points to the source of the character card.
+the value of this field *MUST* be a array string or undefined. if the value is present, the application *MUST* determine as an array of the ID or a HTTPS URL that points to the source of the character card.

 The field *SHOULD NOT* be editable by the user.
 If the `source` is a URI, the application *MAY* provide a way to open the value of the `source` field in a new tab.